kylewalters18/diydi/README.md

 ### Graphing

-  You can also generate a graph of your application in the dot file format
+  You can generate a graph of your application in the dot file format

   ```cpp
   #include "graph.h"